ibm-apiconnect/apichol/exercises/ex8/README.md

 Navigate to the operation `GET /Employees`.
 Along the right side, there is a black section which shows you how to call that operation, shows a sample response, and has a button "Call Operation".
 Hit the button to call your GET operation.

-TODO: Add screenshot

-You should see a `200 OK` response, along with an empty array in the response body: `[]`.
-This is because you haven't stored anything in the database yet!
+This should return a list of the employees in the database.

 #### POST /Employees

 Navigate to the operation `POST /Employees` to create a database entry.
 Scroll down to the "Call Operation" button, enter some data into the Paramters section (or use the `Generate` button), and hit call Operation.

-TODO: Add screenshot

 You should see a `200 OK` response, as well as a response body indicating that the database update has succeeded.
 You can now call the `GET /Employees` operation again to see the employee entry you just created.

-TODO: Add screenshot

 ### Next steps